WernerBlake/RRDjs/README.md

 ```

 ## Input:
-Conversion requires a Round Robin Database file.
+Conversion requires a Round Robin Database file to serve as the origin.

+If you've made it this far, you probably know what that means.

-Click the logo to find out more.
+If not: click the logo to find out more!

 <a href="https://oss.oetiker.ch/rrdtool/" target="_blank">
 <img src=https://www.phparch.com/wp-content/uploads/2011/02/rrdtool-3dlogo-e1298487072986-150x66.png />